FirelyTeam/firely-docs/vonk/features/conformanceresources.rst

 ------------------------------------

 It can be useful to reload the profiles, e.g. after you have finalized changes in your project.
-Therefore you can instruct Vonk to actually load the profiles from the source(s) with a separate command:
+Therefore you can instruct Firely Server to actually load the profiles from the source(s) with a separate command:

 ::